 Tall pines and gambel oaks tower above as the trail enters a third drainage, that of Mescal Gulch.
 The trail passes signed junctions with the Mescal Trail #547 at 1.25 miles, which heads down the creek bed of Mescal Gulch, and then, a few hundred feet later, passes the Upper Mescal Trail #550, which heads up the canyon.

 Leaving Mescal Gulch, the Bug Hollow Trail contours north along drier slopes, where one can see Woodchute Mountain rising in the distance.
-At around mile 2 a signed junction with the Powerline Trail #549 is passed shortly before the Bug Hollow Trail arrives at a grassy meadow in a saddle, dominated by a large, lone juniper tree.
+At around mile 2, a signed junction with the Powerline Trail #549 is passed shortly before the Bug Hollow Trail arrives at a grassy meadow in a saddle, dominated by a large, lone juniper tree.

-Clearing the 6772 foot hill, the trail descends its northeast ridge on loose limestone cobble and quickly arrives at an unexpected open, rocky, flat, camping area.
-Follow the cairns and flagging tape across the little flat to where the trail joins the route of a four wheel drive road.
+Clearing the 6772-foot hill, the trail descends its northeast ridge on loose limestone cobble and quickly arrives at an unexpected open, rocky, flat camping area.
+Follow the cairns and flagging tape across the little flat to where the trail joins the route of a four-wheel-drive road.
 This road descends the hillside, curving west, and arrives at a road fork in a shallow ravine.
 Take the right fork, which heads downhill, and you will reach Forest Road 338 at the bottom of Mescal Gulch in 0.25 miles.
-The Bug Hollow Trail ends here, and is not marked as of this writing.
+The Bug Hollow Trail ends here and is not marked as of this writing.

-Heading east on Forest Road 338 will bring you to the North Mingus Trail #105, while heading west will bring you to the signed junction with the Mescal Trail #547 in 0.2 miles.
+Heading east on Forest Road 338 will bring you to the North Mingus Trail #105 while heading west brings you to the signed junction with the Mescal Trail #547 in 0.2 miles.
 Highway 89A is just a few hundred feet beyond that.
-The Mescal Trail makes a nice return hike option, shaving off a bit of distance and taking you through a shady canyon environment.One-Way Notice:
+The Mescal Trail makes an excellent return hike option, shaving off a bit of distance and taking you through a shady canyon environment.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.